mideind/GreynirServer/README.md

 functions that are linked to grammar nonterminals.

 **Reynir is currently able to parse about *85%* of sentences** in a typical news article from the web, and many well-written articles can be parsed completely.
-It presently has about 16,000 parsed articles in its database, containing 500,000 parsed sentences.
+It presently has about 33,000 parsed articles in its database, containing 650,000 parsed sentences.

+Reynir supports natural language querying of its databases.
+Users can ask about person names, titles and entity definitions and get appropriate replies.
+The HTML5 Web Speech API is supported to allow queries to be recognized from speech in enabled browsers, such as recent versions of Chrome.

 Reynir may in due course be expanded, for instance: